 Parsley: Parsley is great for everything from freshening your breath to chopping into salads, hummus, guacamole, soup – pretty much anything, really!
 It lends a nice freshness to anything you put it on.
 But the dried version?
 A waste of money.

 Rosemary: One of my favorites, rosemary has a flavor that’s almost like pine.
-It’s wonderful in meat, soups, stews and even breads.
+It’s wonderful in meat, soups, stews, and even bread.

 Cilantro: This one seems to be loved or hated!
 Popular in Mexican, Asian and Indian cooking, cilantro looks like flat leaf parsley but it’s much different in flavor.
 Some describe it as tasting soapy!